nullwiz/markdown-cv/index.md

 ## Research interests
 For the sake of fun and learning, I am currently developing a Python program using Machine Learning and data-mining techniques that is able to recognize whether some text has a political stance.
 This script uses the bag-of words approach for language processing, using the Naive-Bayes classifier (https://en.wikipedia.org/wiki/Naive_Bayes_classifier).
-The purpose is to learn Python libraries such as sklearn, pandas, matplotlib, and numpy
+The purpose is to further learn Python libraries such as sklearn, pandas, matplotlib, and numpy.

 ## Capture the flag